 These memories have no ladder.
-They are mere moments in time but they are the most meaningful.
+They are mere moments in time but they are what’s most meaningful.

-What if instead of thinking of our career as a ladder, we created in our minds the image of a nice leather portfolio, large and secure enough to store all of those meaningful memories.
-Or an intricate mosaic, each tile fitting together to create a beautiful picture of your lasting legacy.
+What if instead of thinking of our career as a ladder, we created in our minds the image of a nice leather portfolio, large and secure enough to store all of those meaningful memories?

 Stop climbing.
 Start collecting.